Don't have board children on the beach. Check out these beach games and activities for kids.

 Ideal for playing catch in the sea or the swimming pool.
 Bounce it off the water when you throw it to someone else.

-If you are heading off to a beach with clear water, get some child-sized snorkelling gear.
+Get some child-sized snorkelling gear if you are heading off to a beach with clear water.

 Play some diving games, which can be as simple as getting them to retrieve a shell from the sea floor.
 It doesn't have to be deep water - even within easy reach - but it gets them used to the mask and looking under water.